abhay11-dev/Judicial-chatbot-along-Devops/Readme.md

 eliminates the need for costly legal consultations and empowers individuals to protect their rights more effectively.

-Sanrakshan is an innovative AI-powered conversational assistant designed to streamline access to legal information and simplify judicial processes for users.
 The goal of this project is to enhance accessibility, reduce manual workload, and provide quick guidance on common judicial and legal queries.
 Its state-of-the-art AI technologies with a focus on Natural Language Processing (NLP), deep learning, and legal domain-specific knowledge retrieval.